Nyerere National Park

 For those looking for more privacy The Rhino House, perched away on a hillside, provides the ultimate cover – a hideaway home for two offering total bush bliss, day and night, with dining a deux, plunge pool, and many other amenities.

 Kiba Point also under Sand Rivers, a fabulous base for your private Selous safari.
 It is a wonderfully private hideaway in the heart of Nyerere.
-This small 8-bed camp (4 rooms) is booked on a totally exclusive basis only.
-It’s the perfect safari house party, your home away from home, with your own safari guide, four-wheel drive vehicles, and boats at your disposal, so you can disappear at will on game drives, expeditions up the river, or barefoot fishing off a rock.
+This small 8-bed camp (4 rooms) is booked on an exclusive basis only.
+It’s the perfect safari house party, your home away from home, with your safari guide, four-wheel drive vehicles, and boats at your disposal, so you can disappear at will on game drives, expeditions up the river, or barefoot fishing off a rock.

 Each cottage bedroom has giant views, wide verandahs, spreading beds, a plunge pool, and an indoor and outdoor shower.
 The thatched and timber mess area is a broad sweep of sofas, a library, a dining room, and a bar that looks out over an infinity pool, into the Selous wilderness.